-- Step 2: Perform troubleshooting to diagnose the root cause of a problem and screen the machine for faults with fault severity and a repair recommendation.
+- Step 1: Perform failure modes and effects analysis to diagnose the root cause of a problem and screen the machine for problems with fault severity and a repair recommendation.
 Vibration testers should be used for mechanical faults and motor analyzers for electrical faults.

 Before returning the machine to service, perform a quick screening to ensure the repairs are completed.

-A ScopeMeter and power quality sensor can help troubleshoot problems in drive and the drive’s output, power distribution, to uncover energy losses, and improve efficiency.
-These tools can assess electronic harmonics, distortion and load studies.
+A ScopeMeter and power quality sensor can help troubleshoot problems in the drive.
+Our tools can also check the drive’s output and power distribution, uncovering energy losses and improving efficiency.
+These tools can assess electronic harmonics, distortion, and load studies.

 The motor and insulation tester assure safe operation, prolongs the life of electrical systems and motors.
 This device checks motor speed, torque, power and efficiency, and also checks for motor insulation degradation.

-Infrared imagers are the best technology for finding electrical hot spots in switchgear and motor controllers, for screening process and mechanical assets.
-The imagers test faulty connections, overheated bearings and tank levels.
+Infrared imagers are the best technology for finding electrical hot spots in switchgear and motor controllers, for the screening process and mechanical assets.
+The imagers test faulty connections, overheated bearings, and tank levels.

 Electric Motor Mechanical Issues